All

 • Image

-• Applicable to new and established patient who initiates a communication
+• Applicable to new and established patients who initiate communication.

-• Not related to a visit in the past 7 days and does not lead to a medical visit in the next 24 hours
+• Not related to a visit in the past seven days and does not lead to a medical visit in the next 24 hours.

-• You must record the time spent and save any images sent to you to the patient’s chart
+• Record time spent and save any images to the patient’s chart.

 Phone Visit 99441 – 99443 (Physician)